 Schooner Liberty Star

-Come aboard the "little sister" of the fleet, the 67-foot Liberty Star!
-You'll be charmed by this nimble schooner from the moment you set foot on board.
-Approximately half the size of the Liberty Clipper, the Liberty Star is easily handled by a smaller crew - although you can still help haul up sails and take the helm!
-Find your favorite spot from which to enjoy the Boston Harbor skyline and settle in for a relaxing day or sunset sail to escape the heat and noise of the city.
+Come aboard the “little sister” of the fleet, the 67-foot Liberty Star!
+You’ll be charmed by this nimble schooner from the moment you step on board.
+Approximately half the size of the Liberty Clipper, the Liberty Star is easily handled by a smaller crew – although you can still help haul up sails and take the helm!
+Find your favorite spot to enjoy the Boston Harbor skyline and settle in for a relaxing day or sunset sail to escape the heat and noise of the city.

 Originally christened the Rachel B. Jackson, the Liberty Star was commissioned in 1972 in Harrington, Maine as a private sailing yacht.
 Over the course of the following ten years, she had three owners, each of whom completed a portion of her construction.
 In 1982, a Maine shipwright named George Emery purchased the hull and completed the vessel.
 He named her in honor of his grandmother, who had lent him the money to purchase and complete the schooner.